pattonsgirl/CEG3120/Projects/Project1/README.md

 ## Part 2 - EC2 instances

 1. Create a new instance.
 Give a write up of the following information:
-   - AMI selected - id & human friendly details
+   - AMI selected - id & OS with version
    - default username of the instance type selected
    - instance type selected
    - keypair selected - include a brief description of how this works